South Yorkshire Supertram

-The South Yorkshire Supertram, (Note: Between 1997 and 2024, the network was officially operated under the brand name Stagecoach Supertram.
-The network was colloquially referred to as the Sheffield Supertram during this time; after returning to public ownership in 2024, the original South Yorkshire Supertram name was re-adopted.) sometimes referred to as the Sheffield Supertram, is a tram and tram-train network covering Sheffield and Rotherham in South Yorkshire, England.
+The South Yorkshire Supertram (Note: Between 1997 and 2024, the network was officially operated under the brand name Stagecoach Supertram.
+The network was colloquially referred to as the Sheffield Supertram during this time; after returning to public ownership in 2024, the original South Yorkshire Supertram name was re-adopted.) is a tram and tram-train network covering Sheffield and Rotherham in South Yorkshire, England.
 The network is owned and operated by the South Yorkshire Mayoral Combined Authority (SYMCA).
 (Note: The infrastructure and rolling stock of the Supertram network is directly owned by the South Yorkshire Mayoral Combined Authority.
-Day-to-day operation of the network is subcontracted to South Yorkshire Future Trams Ltd. (SYFTL), which is a wholly-owned arms-length subsidiary of the SYMCA.)
+Day-to-day operation of the network is subcontracted to South Yorkshire Future Trams Limited (SYFTL), which is a wholly-owned arm's-length subsidiary of the SYMCA.)

 Interest in building a modern tram system for Sheffield had mounted during the 1980s.
-After detailed planning by South Yorkshire Passenger Transport Executive (SYPTE), the Supertram proposal was approved by an act of Parliament in 1991.
+After detailed planning by South Yorkshire Passenger Transport Executive (SYPTE), the Supertram proposal was approved by an act of Parliament, the South Yorkshire Light Rail Transit Act 1988 (c. xxvii).
 Construction of the network, incorporating several existing heavy rail sections as well as new track, was carried out in sections, allowing revenue services to start during 1994.
 Early operations, hindered by a complex ticketing system and the initially small coverage area, had disappointing ridership figures.
 In an effort to turn around the performance, operations were privatised to Stagecoach in 1997, at price of £1.15 million, who took over from South Yorkshire Supertram Limited.
 After management and operational changes, and further expansion of the system, ridership numbers rose considerably.
 In March 2024, the network returned to public ownership as the concession awarded to Stagecoach came to an end.

 From 2008, interest had been expressed in hybrid tram-train operations, which would be able to use sections of the mainline rail network as well as tramways.
 During 2012 an experimental trial was planned, as this was to be the first deployment of tram-trains anywhere in the United Kingdom.
 The start of tram-train operations, using a purpose-built fleet of new Class 399 Vossloh Citylink electric multiple units, was repeatedly delayed, but on 25 October 2018, operations of the new tram-train line commenced.

-The Supertram network now consists of 50 stations across four colour-coded lines, the Blue, Purple, Yellow and Tram-Train (Black) routes, which connect with local and national bus and rail services and six park and ride sites.
+The Supertram network now consists of 51 stations across four colour-coded lines, the Blue, Purple, Yellow and Tram-Train (Black) routes, which connect with local and national bus and rail services and seven park and ride sites.